ElpadoCan/SpotMAX/spotmax/docs/source/install/hpc.rst

    To install PyTorch follow this guide `Install PyTorch`_.
-If you have an NVIDIA GPU and a CUDA-capable system, make sure to install the correct CUDA drivers for your GPU by following this guide `Install CUDA drivers`_
+If you have an NVIDIA GPU and a CUDA-capable system, make sure to install the correct CUDA drivers for your GPU by following this guide `Install CUDA drivers`_.

+   If you are using a cloud computing cluster with Ubuntu (e.g., on `de.NBI cloud`_) and you need to setup PyTorch with NVIDIA GPU see this guide :ref:`install-pytorch-with-nvidia-gpu`

    .. note::